Gerb-Voogt/Gerb-Voogt/README.md

 ### Hi, I'm Gerb!
 I'm a MSc. student Systems and Control at Delft University of Technology.
 I enjoy math, programming, robotics, control and endlessly improving my workflow to the point of insanity.

-Lately I have been learning C++ as well as Rust due to an interest in Embedded systems and scientific software.
+Lately I have been learning C++ as well as Rust due to an interest in Embedded (control) systems and robots!

 <!--